dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/samples/helloworld.md

 }
 ```

-2. Modify `textResultCallback`.
-Replace the content of `textResultCallback` with the following code:
+2. Modify the `onDecodedBarcodeReceived` method.
+Replace the content of `onDecodedBarcodeReceived` with the following code:

 <div class="sample-code-prefix"></div>
 >- Objective-C